kachark/rust-optimal-transport/README.md

 - nalgebra 0.29.0

 #### Cargo installation
-Edit your Cargo.toml with the following to add ROT as a dependency (uses git url pending repository publishing on Cargo)
+Edit your Cargo.toml with the following to add ROT as a dependency for your project (uses git url pending publishing on Cargo)
 NOTE: Update to the latest commit with ```cargo update```.

 ```toml